-Each year the Mayor of the Borough of Broxtowe organises a number of events to help raise money for their chosen charities.
-Details of events will be published soon.
+Each year the Mayor of the Borough of Broxtowe organises a number of events to help raise money for their chosen charity.
+Details of charity events will be updated soon.

-As well as attending the charity events listed above, you can also show your support to the Mayor's charities by organising your own event and getting your friends and colleagues to sponsor you.
+As well as attending the charity events, you can also show your support to the Mayor's charities by organising your own event and getting your friends and colleagues to sponsor you.

 Make a donation